Janisha2005/DATA-PIPELINE-DEVELOPMENT/README.md

 ### Key Activities:
 **Numerical Features:**
 Missing values are filled with the median using SimpleImputer.

 Features are normalized using StandardScaler.

 **Categorical Features:**
 Missing values are filled with the most frequent category.

 Variables are one-hot encoded to create binary columns for each category.

 **ColumnTransformer:**
 Combines the preprocessing for numerical and categorical features into one pipeline.

 **Integration:**
 Converts the Scikit-learn output back into a Pandas DataFrame for compatibility.

 Includes original column names for better interpretability.

 **Export:**
 Saves the cleaned dataset as a CSV file for further analysis or modeling.
-This script provides a modular, reproducible, and scalable approach to preprocessing your dataset using Pandas and Scikit-learn.
-Let me know if you need further assistance!

 ### Technologies Used:
 **Python:** Programming language

 **Pandas:** Used for data manipulatinu

 **sklearn:** Used for SimpleImputer, StandardScaler, OneHotEncoder, ColumnTransformer and Pipeline